 Prep thick-cut bacon by slicing it into 1-inch pieces.
 Sauté the bacon pieces in the same pan as your onions for around 7-10 minutes, or until they are fully cooked but not crispy.

 If you have an extra oven on hand or want to use your microwave, you can use a few of our other bacon tutorials to bake your bacon strips and then chop them into pieces.

 Because stovetop heats differ so greatly, you’ll want to make sure you watch the bacon very carefully to avoid burning it.
 Remove excess grease from bacon by using 2 pieces of paper towel, and then set aside with the onions and garlic.

 Scoop Out Potato Flesh

 Cut warm potatoes in half (hotdog style) and hollow out the insides with a tablespoon scoop, and place innards in a bowl.
 Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the potato mixture.

 Pro Tip: If your baked potatoes are not warm, you’ll need to bake the twice baked potatoes for longer.
 Starting with 5 minutes, and going up one minute at a time until the potatoes are completely warm.

-Mix Tater Filling
+Mix Potato Filling

-Carefully spoon the potato mixture evenly into your 8 potato boats, and place onto a baking sheet.
+Carefully spoon the potato mixture evenly into your 8 potato boats, and place them onto a baking sheet.

 Bake twice baked potatoes at 375ºF for 15 minutes.
 Remove from the oven, sprinkle with cheddar cheese and place them back into the oven for an additional 5 minutes to melt the cheese.